lelutin/puppet-spamassassin/REFERENCE.md

 Data type: `Boolean`

-If true will write the SQL-related directives to local.cf.
-Default: false
+If true will write the SQL-related directives to `local.cf`.

 Default value: `false`